-The pedal power meter market is now a three horse race between Garmin (Vector 3), Powertap (with its P1 and newly-released P2 pedals) and the Favero Assioma (which sounds, unfortunately, like a medical condition).
+The pedal power meter market is now a three horse race between Garmin (Vector 3), Powertap (with its P1 and newer P2 pedals) and the Favero Assioma (which sounds, unfortunately, like a medical condition).

 I wouldn’t recommend that your first set of clipless pedals be power meter pedals (unless you bathe in money).
 Even single-sided systems (where power is measured on one side, and then doubled) cost north of £400/$500.
 You might want to check you get on with clipless pedals before you drop that sort of cash…

 If you are interested in a comparison of power meter pedals, this post by DC Rainmaker contains all the details.

 Conclusion: Best Road Bike Pedals